chloeekker/CS-2450---Group-Project/README.md

     poetry run python3.11 -m private_gpt
 It will then create the server and then you can either open a new terminal and enter: open http://127.0.0.1:8001/ or you can copy and paste and address it gives you into a brower and it will open.

+## GUI

+For the gui we used tkinter which is an already installed python library so no extra download is required.